syedemz/BITA/README.md

 A user by the name of "stockbroker" and password "stock"

-A database by the name of "stocks" with all the privileges to this schema granted to the stockbroker user
+A database by the name of "stocks" with all the privileges to this database granted to the stockbroker user

 A schema by the name of "stocks" with all the privileges to this schema granted to the stockbroker user